Really-Simple-Plugins/wp-consent-level-api/readme.txt

 If the region based consent_type is opt-out, it will return true if the visitor's choice is not set or is "allow".

-Clientside, a consent management plugin can dynamically manipulate the consent type, and set the several data processing categories.
+Clientside, a consent management plugin can dynamically manipulate the consent type, and set the several cookie categories.

 A plugin can use a hook to listen for changes, or check the value of a given category.